Conflict of Interests

 - the JMU Board of Visitors finds that it is in the best interests of the institution and the commonwealth for such dual employment to exist, and

-- An employee or officer’s personal interest in a contract of employment with any other governmental agency of state government;
+- An employee or officer’s personal interests in a contract of employment with any other governmental agency of state government.

-- An employee's personal interest in a contract between JMU and a publisher or wholesaler of textbooks or other educational materials for students that would accrue to him or her solely because he or she has authored or otherwise created such textbooks or materials;
+- An employee's personal interests in a contract between JMU and a publisher or wholesaler of textbooks or other educational materials for students that would accrue to him or her solely because he or she has authored or otherwise created such textbooks or materials.

-- Subject to approval by the JMU Board of Visitors, an employee's personal interest in a contract for research and development or commercialization of intellectual property between JMU and a business in which the employee has a personal interest, if
+- Subject to approval by the JMU Board of Visitors, an employee's personal interests in a contract for research and development or commercialization of intellectual property between JMU and a business in which the employee has personal interests, if:

-- the employee's personal interest has been disclosed to and approved by JMU prior to the time at which the contract is entered into;
+- the employee's personal interests have been disclosed to and approved by JMU prior to the time at which the contract is entered into;

-- the employee promptly files a disclosure statement pursuant to § 2.2-3117 and thereafter files such statement annually on or before Jan.
-15;
+- the employee promptly files a disclosure statement pursuant to § 2.2-3117 and thereafter files such statement semi-annually on or before June 15 and December 15;

 - JMU has established a formal policy regarding such contract that has been approved by the State Council of Higher Education; and

-- No later than Dec.
-31 of each year, JMU will file an annual report with the Secretary of the Commonwealth disclosing each open contract entered subject to this provision, the names of the parties to each contract, the date each contract was executed and its term, the subject of each contractual arrangement, the nature of the conflict of interest, the JMU employee responsible for administering each contract, the details of JMU’s commitment or investment of resources or finances for each contract, and any other information requested by the Secretary of the Commonwealth.
+- no later than December 31 of each year, JMU will file an annual report with the Secretary of the Commonwealth disclosing each open contract entered subject to this provision, the names of the parties to each contract, the date each contract was executed and its term, the subject of each contractual arrangement, the nature of the conflict of interest, the JMU employee responsible for administering each contract, the details of JMU’s commitment or investment of resources or finances for each contract, and any other information requested by the Council.